adamluckydo/ontology/5_Soul/Soul.md

   - The fear of the thing is what's causing the problem, not the thing itself
   - Everything that comes up needs to be understood, accepted, and loved, because it's all part of you
 - Again: Reality is something that can be shaped

+I think teaching Buddhism exactly as the Buddha taught in the modern western world is a terrible idea.

 - I believe everything the Buddha realized and taught about experience was true, but I specifically want to divide the things he said into three categories: